-- April 5: The President announced the government's decision to cover water bills for all Ghanaians for the months of April, May and June following complaints of lack of potable drinking water in many communities affected by the 14-day lockdown. - April 9: The government announced they would fully absorb electricity bills for the poorest of the poor, providing free electricity for persons consuming from 0-50 kilowatt-hours a month for a period. - April 13: The President extended restrictions on movements in Accra and Kumasi for one week until April 20th. - April 19: The partial lockdown imposed three weeks earlier was lifted, but the other preventive protocols were left in place.
+- April 5: The closure of borders was extended by another fortnight. - April 5: The President announced the government's decision to cover water bills for all Ghanaians for the months of April, May and June following complaints of lack of potable drinking water in many communities affected by the 14-day lockdown. - April 9: The government announced they would fully absorb electricity bills for the poorest of the poor, providing free electricity for persons consuming from 0-50 kilowatt-hours a month for a period. - April 13: The President extended restrictions on movements in Accra and Kumasi for one week until April 20th. - April 19: The partial lockdown imposed three weeks earlier was lifted, but the other preventive protocols were left in place.